-Chew Toys for Aggressive Chewers
+For Aggressive Chewers

 Your dog may be the type that tears a plush chew toy to shreds within minutes.
 Or, he may tear apart even those sturdy rubber toys.
 If that is the case, you would want to select a chew toy designed to withstand and encourage your pup’s rough chewing.

-The Tikaton Indestructible Dog Chew Toy mimics a natural bone stick and is popular as one of the best dog toys for chewers.
+The Tikaton Indestructible Dog Chew Toy mimics a natural bone stick and is popular as one of the best dog toys for aggressive chewers.
 It can withstand your dog’s aggressive chewing.